10th Guards Army

 The 10th Guards Army was a Soviet Guards formation which fought against Germany during World War II under the command of several generals.
 Formed in 1943, the army fought under various headquarters and ended the war besieging cut-off German forces in Latvia.
 The 10th Guards Army was disbanded in 1948.

+History

 The 10th Guards Army was formed on 16 April 1943 from the 30th Army.
 When formed, the army was located southwest of Vyazma.
 As of 1 June its main order of battle was as follows: